nutonomy/nuscenes-devkit/python-sdk/nuscenes/can_bus/README.md

 We store each type of message in a separate file for each scene (e.g. `scene-0001_ms_imu.json`).
 Messages are stored in chronological order in the above file.
 Each message has the following field:
-- utime: \[1\] The integer timestamp that the actual measurement took place (e.g. 1531883549954657).
+- utime: \[1\] The integer timestamp in microseconds that the actual measurement took place (e.g. 1531883549954657).
 For the *Zoe Sensors* and *Zoe Vehicle Info* messages this info is not directly available and is therefore replaced by the timestamp when the CAN bus message was received.

 ### IMU
 (100Hz, *scene_%04d_ms_imu.json*)

 - linear_accel: \[3\] Acceleration vector (x, y, z) in the IMU frame in m/s/s.
 - q: \[4\] Quaternion that transforms from IMU coordinates to a fixed reference frame.
 The yaw of this reference frame is arbitrary, determined by the IMU.
-However, x-y plane of the reference frame is perpendicular to gravity, and z points up.
+However, the x-y plane of the reference frame is perpendicular to gravity, and z points up.
 - rotation_rate: \[3\] Angular velocity in rad/s around the x, y, and z axes, respectively, in the IMU coordinate frame.

 ### Pose
 (50Hz, *scene_%04d_pose.json*)

 The current pose of the ego vehicle, sampled at 50Hz.
-- accel: \[3\] Acceleration vector in the local frame in m/s/s.
+- accel: \[3\] Acceleration vector in the ego vehicle frame in m/s/s.
-- orientation: \[4\]  The rotation vector in the body coordinate frame (x: forward, z:up).
+- orientation: \[4\]  The rotation vector in the ego vehicle frame.
-- pos: \[3\] The position (x, y, z) in meters in local frame.
-This should be identical to the nuScenes ego pose, but sampled at a higher frequency.
+- pos: \[3\] The position (x, y, z) in meters in the ego vehicle frame.
+This should be identical to the [nuScenes ego pose](https://github.com/nutonomy/nuscenes-devkit/blob/master/schema.md#ego_pose), but sampled at a higher frequency.
 - rotation_rate: \[3\] The angular velocity vector of the vehicle in rad/s.
-This is expressed in the local frame.
+This is expressed in the ego vehicle frame.
-- vel: \[3\] The velocity in m/s, expressed in the local frame.
+- vel: \[3\] The velocity in m/s, expressed in the ego vehicle frame.

 ### Steer Angle Feedback
 (100Hz, *scene_%04d_steeranglefeedback.json*)